Canadians will find getting a mortgage in the U.S. to be very different from the process in Canada.

 U.S. mortgage application

 You'll complete a standard application used by all U.S. financial institutions.
 It asks for information about your income, assets, liabilities, real estate you own (in all countries), and the type of property being purchased, plus a two-year history of your residency and employment.
-You should have a sales contract for your home before you start the application process.
+You should start the application process when you have a sales contract for the home.

 Documentation you provide